alicerunsonfedora/sniglet/README.md

 this project will host updates to the Give Me A Sniglet app.

 More information on the original project can be found at https://github.com/alicerunsonfedora/abysima.

+## Features

+- Generate as many sniglets as you like and share them easily
+- Customize the generation algorithm by adjusting the word length and syllabic shapes
+- View random sniglets on your home screen with the Random Sniglet Widget
+    - 🧪 Select from different trained models for validation
+- 🧪 Save your favorite sniglets into a personal dictionary synced with iCloud
+    - 🧪 Assign a definition to your saved sniglets for future reference
+    - 🧪 View a different entry every day with the Daily Saved Sniglet Widget
+- 🧪 Generate sniglets on-the-go with support for Apple Watch

+> *Features marked with 🧪 are in a pre-release state, usually in a TestFlight build.

 ## Build from source